GLOBAL MARKETS-Stocks, dollar rise; investors eye earnings

 * U.S. bond yields rise as stocks regain shine

-* Oil prices rise as OPEC output cuts drain stocks (Updates to U.S. market close)
+* Oil prices rise as OPEC output cuts drain stocks (Updates to afternoon U.S. trading, adds settled oil prices)

 By Saqib Iqbal Ahmed

-NEW YORK, Jan 24 Stocks rallied on Tuesday as investors looked past U.S. President Donald Trump's protectionist rhetoric and focused on encouraging economic data and quarterly earnings reports.
+NEW YORK, Jan 24 Stocks rose on Tuesday as investors looked past U.S. President Donald Trump's protectionist rhetoric and focused on encouraging economic data and quarterly earnings reports.

 The U.S. dollar firmed against the yen and euro after losses in the wake of Trump's inaugural speech promising more trade protectionism, while U.S. Treasury yields recovered from Monday's slide.